scenarioo/scenarioo/docs/tutorial/Configuration.md

 Choose one of the following options how to configure such application properties for your kind of setup of Scenarioo:

-* **application.properties file** (*Suitable for: Running Scenarioo as standalone application*): simply write the properties to set into an `application.properties` file next to the standalone Scenarioo application file from where you start it.
-Here's a simple example to set most important properties:
+* **application.properties file** (*Suitable for: Running Scenarioo as a standalone application*): simply add the properties to set into an `application.properties` file and place it next to the standalone Scenarioo application file from where you start it.
+Here's a simple example to set the most important properties:
     ```
     # Data Directory
     scenarioo.data=/absolute/dir/to/your/documentation/directory